commercetools/commercetools-docs-kit/packages/gatsby-transformer-raml/README.md

 ## Notice

 This plugin is based of the [raml-1-parser](https://github.com/raml-org/raml-js-parser-2) which is deprecated.
-So the plugin currently serves as a placeholder until it is replaced.
+The plugin currently serves as a placeholder until it is replaced.

 ## Overview